qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

   one.
 Form view uses the layer fields configuration (see :ref:`vector_attributes_menu`).

-You can switch from one mode to the other by clicking the convenient icon at the bottom right of the dialog.
+You can switch from one mode to the other by clicking the corresponding icon at the bottom right of the dialog.

 You can also specify the :guilabel:`Default view` mode at the opening of the attribute table in :menuselection:`Settings --> Options --> Data Sources` menu.